retrocomputacion/retrobbs/readme.md

   - AudioList now supports *HVSC* style path to songlength files
   - Now most text parameters other than in calls to the Connection class are expected to be *ASCII*, not *PETSCII*, this also counts for the config file.

-### **v0.2x** (In development):
+### **v0.25** (12/11/2022):
   __New features__:
   - **SLIDESHOW** now supports SID files
   - **WEATHER** plugin, display the current weather and forecast for the next 2-3 days.
   - BBS version and host OS are shown after the welcome message.
-  - Total BBS uptime is saved in the database.
+  - Total BBS uptime is stored in the database.
 Session uptime is available as an attribute of the BBS class.
-  - Total data transferred for each user account is saved in the database.
+  - Total data transferred for each user account is stored in the database.

   __Changes/Bug fixes__:
   - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.